xancandal/osx-apps/README.md

 ### To create the OSX Application (Bundle)

-Open Automator, and create a new Application which it´s named iPy[notebook].
+Open Automator, and create a new Application and name it iPy[notebook].
 Choose "Run AppleScript" and then enter:

 ```
 on run {input, parameters}